npikall/rubber-article/src/lib.typ

   /// The date of the document.
   /// -> string | content | datetime
   date: none,
-  /// Use titel and author information for
+  /// Use title and author information for
   /// the document metadata.
   /// -> bool
   metadata: true,